DLibatique/LATN102-S20/charts/2-impf-subj.md

 ***

-## <a name="impfpass">Imperfect Passive Indicative</a>
+## <a name="impfpass">Imperfect Passive Subjunctive</a>

-The charts below will show full charts for the imperfect passive indicative of each verb.
+The charts below will show full charts for the imperfect passive subjunctive of each verb.
 Focus on the **bolded** 3rd person singular and plural forms for these first few weeks of the semester; we will learn about the first and second persons in later weeks.

 ### <a name="1stpass">First Conjugation</a>